-Just because Manchester United have been the dominant side of the Premier League era doesn’t mean they haven’t been responsible for just as much nonsense as everyone else.
+Just because Manchester United have enjoyed a lot of success in the Premier League era doesn’t mean they haven’t been responsible for just as much nonsense as everyone else.

-Bad signings are one thing – everyone has their fair share of those, and it would be naïve to thin United are infallible in that respect – but weird ones are another.
+Bad signings are one thing – everyone has their fair share of those, and it would be naive to think United are infallible in that respect – but weird ones are another.

 When Manchester United sold Cristiano Ronaldo to Real Madrid, they had the best part of £80million burning a hole in their pocket.